Antiochus X Eusebes: Conflict with Parthia and demise

 Information about Antiochus X after the interference of Demetrius III is scanty.
 Ancient sources and modern scholars present different accounts and dates for the demise of the king.
 Antiochus X's end as told by Josephus, which has the king killed during a campaign against the Parthians, is considered the most reliable and likely by modern historians.
 Towards the end of his reign, Antiochus X increased his coin production, and this could be related to the campaign undertaken by the Seleucid monarch against Parthia, as recorded by Josephus.
-The Parthians were advancing in eastern Syria in the time of Antiochus X, which would have made it important for the king to counter attack, thus strengthening his position in the war against his cousins.
+The Parthians were advancing in eastern Syria in the time of Antiochus X, which would have made it important for the king to counterattack, thus strengthening his position in the war against his cousins.
 The majority of scholars accept the year 92 BC for Antiochus X's end:

 Year of death

 No known coins issued by the king in Antioch contain a date.
 Josephus wrote that the king fell soon after Demetrius III's interference, but this statement is vague.
 Most scholars, such as Edward Theodore Newell, understood Josephus's statement to indicate 92 BC.
 According to Hoover, the dating of Newell is apparently based on combining the statement of Josephus with that of Eusebius, who wrote that Antiochus X was ejected from the capital in 220 SE (93/92 BC) by Philip I. Hoover considered Newell's dating hard to accept; a market weight from Antioch bearing Antiochus X's name, from 92 BC, might contradict the dating of 220 SE (93/92 BC).
 On the other hand, in the year 221 SE (92/91 BC), the city of Antioch issued civic coinage mentioning no king; Hoover noted that the civic coinage mentions Antioch as the "metropolis" but not as autonomous, and this might be explained as a reward from Antiochus X bestowed upon the city for supporting him in his struggle against his cousins.

 In 2007, using a methodology based on estimating the annual die usage average rate (the Esty formula), Hoover proposed the year 224 SE (89/88 BC) for the end of Antiochus X's reign.
 Later in 2011, Hoover noted that this date is hard to accept considering that during Antiochus X's second reign in the capital, only one or two dies were used per year, far too few for the Seleucid average rate to justify a long reign.
 Hoover then noted that there seem to be several indications that the coinage of Antiochus X's second reign in the capital, along with the coinages of Antiochus XI and Demetrius III, were re-coined by Philip I who eventually took Antioch c.
 87 BC, thus explaining the rarity of those kings' coins.
 Hoover admitted that his conclusion is "troubling".
 The historian Marek Jan Olbrycht considered Hoover's dating and arguments too speculative, as they contradict ancient literature.